iiab/iiab/roles/remoteit/README.md

    <!--EXPLANATION: The above installs remote.it, in a way that was originally designed to be interactive, and provide you the claim code needed to make a remote connection to this IIAB.
 The claim code is further explained below.-->

-3. To obtain this IIAB's 8-character remote.it claim code (allowing you to make a remote connection to this IIAB) run:
+3. To obtain your IIAB's 8-character remote.it claim code (allowing you to make a remote connection to this IIAB device) run:

    ```
    sudo grep claim /etc/remoteit/config.json